anngvu/sage-skills/README.md

 This is an open-source side project for data-driven skills development at Sage.
 The skills data model uses https://lightcast.io/open-skills.

-## Framework for learning new skills
+## A wise framework for learning new skills

 This is a tentative framework for skills learning and career development.
 How should you prioritize and assess skills learning?